Casheeew/learn-chinese/docs/guide.md

 - **Train** tone pair recognition with [this tone trainer](https://www.dong-chinese.com/learn/sounds/pinyin/toneTrainer).

+Try to speak along so you understand how to produce the sounds.
+Active practice will help you internalize these tones and your pronunciation.

 ##### Tones are hard

-You don't have to perfect at hearing tones straight away.
-In fact, achieving a full score on the tone pair trainer will be incredibly challenging, and understanding tones in sentences spoken at a full native speed may even feel impossible at first.

-This is completely normal.
+You don't have to become perfect at hearing tones straight away.
+In fact, achieving a good score on the tone pair trainer on its own will already feel challenging, let alone understanding tones in sentences spoken at full speed.
+At first, it might feel like you aren't making much progress, but don't worry—this is completely normal.

+Tones are tricky, and they take time to master.
+Don't stress over not being able to hear them perfectly in the beginning.
 As long as you are aware of tones and stay mindful of them when listening, all your immersion hours will help bring up your ability to hear them.
-Don't stress over not being able to hear them perfectly early on.
-With time, you'll be able to tell them naturally.
+With consistent practice and exposure, you'll be able to tell them naturally.

+I highly suggest that you put a good amount of time into listening practice from the start.
+A lot of people struggle in recalling vocabulary precisely because they don't have good tone recognition.
+Being adept at tones early on will help you notice them during mining sessions and Anki reviews and make your immersion much more meaningful.

+##### Tones in practice

+###### Tonal combos (Tone sandhi)

+1. When a third tone (e.g., 你 *nǐ*) is followed by another third tone (e.g., 好 *hǎo*), the first one changes to second tone (你好 *níhǎo*).
+2. When 不 (*bù*) is followed by a fourth tone (e.g., 对 *duì*), it changes to second tone (不对 *búduì*).
+3. When 一 (*yī*) is followed by a fourth tone (e.g., 个 *gè*), it changes to second tone (一个 *yígè*).
+When followed by any other tone (e.g., 天 *tiān*), it changes to fourth tone (一天 *yìtiān*).

+Note that we do not normally write the tone change.
+I'm just doing it here for demonstration.

+###### Tones in fast speech

+You might sometimes feel that tones, when spoken at full speed, sound a bit different from when spoken deliberately or in isolation.
+In fact, even when tones are muddled a little bit while speaking to make pronunciation easier, the difference between each tone is still maintained.
+However in actual speech, the rising part of the third tone is often less prominent, making it sound more like a low, creaky vocal fry.

+###### Mandarin varieties

+Although one could argue that it’s best to avoid Southern dialects due to their lack of certain sounds—such as the retroflex *sh* and *zh* as well as the distinction between *n* and *l*—many English speakers still prefer the southern pronunciation because it is easier to learn, with fewer sounds to master.
+In the end, the choice is yours.

 ##### Pronunciation